FennStatistics/CAMtools_documentation/docs/Set up study.md

     - Provide a name for the CAM study: name of your CAM study
     - Paste JSON File Content: paste the JSON file of your CAM study, including the pre-defined concepts / connectors and the configuration (see step 5.)
     - Provide a redirect link for your participants (mandatory): link to redirect participants after they have drawn their CAM
-5. To configure your CAM, please close the pop-up and click on the button "C.A.M.E.L." at the top left (check out the [Cognitive-Affective Map *extended logic*](Cognitive-Affective Map extended logic.md) page for details); two steps are needed:
+5. To configure your CAM, please close the pop-up and click on the button "C.A.M.E.L." at the top left (check out the [Data Collection Tool](Data Collection Tool.md) page for details); two steps are needed:
     * first step: draw your default CAM: start with changing the central pre-defined concept.
 It is **highly recommended to set the pre-defined concepts to not deletable, changeable and movable**, using the black researcher buttons at the bottom of the concept dialog (pops up if you double click on a drawn concept)<sup>1</sup>.
 Further you can drawn connections and set them to not deletable.
     * second step: after you have drawn your default CAM, click on the "gear symbol" (top left) to define the configuration of your CAM study (see details in <a href="https://camtools-documentation.readthedocs.io/en/master/Cognitive-Affective%20Map%20extended%20logic/#define-your-config-file" target="_blank"> Define your config file</a>)